The following people were associated with the Evans Funeral Home and we would like to recognize them with this page of dedication.

 June 9, 1929 - February 5, 2015

-Paul was the father of Teresa Evans and grandfather of staff member, Jordan Evans (Teresa & Riley Joe's son).
-Paul was a man of great style and had a very unique personality.
+Paul was the father of Teresa Evans and grandfather of Jordan Evans.

 December 14, 1938 - August 12, 2000